nwhitehead/pineapple/README.md

 using Python and Lua.
 It aims to include as many useful working libraries and packages as possible, while remaining super easy to install and use.

+This project uses git submodules for referencing other components:
+    jupyter
+    pyinstaller

 ## Notes

 get jupyter from git